JeffreyShran/punfurl/README.md

 https://jeff.com/iModels/extraction
 ```

-To fuzz directories you typically need to initially create a worldist then iterate through each word in that list recursively.
+To fuzz directories you typically need to initially create a wordlist then iterate through each word in that list recursively.
 This takes time and generates lots of requests on the server when you test for them.

 `punfurl` essentially take the words in the path (e.g. `api/v1/datasources/iModels/8d73d54f/extraction/run` in the example above) and uses them as the wordlist.
 However instead of resursively trying every combination `punfurl` uses them to generate a [powerset]("https://en.wikipedia.org/wiki/Power_set") which is a set of all the subsets of a set.